hack3rs.ca network-security

 How the Scenario Usually Unfolds

-1. Enumerate exposed hosts and services, then fingerprint versions and banners.
+1. Enumerate exposed hosts and services using automated scanners, then fingerprint versions and banners for known CVE matches.

-2. Probe common admin paths and remote access interfaces for weak controls or known exploit paths.
+2. Probe common admin paths and remote access interfaces for default credentials, known exploit paths, or missing authentication.

-3. Target known exploited vulnerabilities on edge devices, VPNs, or public apps.
+3. Target known-exploited vulnerabilities on edge devices, VPNs, or public-facing apps — starting with anything on public exploit databases.

-4. If access succeeds, establish foothold and pivot into internal systems using trusted network position.
+4. If initial access succeeds, establish a foothold and pivot into internal systems using the trusted network position the edge service provided.

 What to Watch For First